LauraHaq/Election_Analysis/README.md

 ![Screenshot 2021-07-16 115905](https://user-images.githubusercontent.com/86267773/125996215-e7110307-d139-456d-8205-daeb5797d55a.png)

 ## Overview of Election Audit
-The election commission requested additional data to complete the audit.
-The previous script that was created to pull data about candidates was able to be used again to pull data about each county with new variables and key:value pairs using same code patterns.
-Also, this script produced a new file with results without having to run coding to get info in a terminal.
+The election commission requested additional data to be analyzed for audit.
+The previous script that was created to pull data about candidates was used again to pull data about each county with new variables using same code patterns.
 The following was the addtional information needed:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

 ## Audit Election Results
-The Python script using Visual Studio Code was succesful in finding in addition to the initial anaylsis above:
+The Python script using Visual Studio Code was succesful in reading the same elections results to add addtional findings to the initial anaylsis above:
 - Vote turnout
     - Jefferson had 10.5% of the total vote turnout with 38,855 votes.
     - Denver had 82.8% of the total vote turnout with 306,055 votes.